Convex-Dev/payment-pointers/README.md

 like.

 However, any solution meant to scale must consider the simple fact that running a peer requires hardware, energy, effort, and knowledge.
-As an alternative, the "Self-sustaining ecosystem" section below offers a solution based on Web Monetization itself, allowing peer operators to cover expense and even generate revenue.
+As an alternative, the "Self-sustaining ecosystem" section below offers a solution based on Web Monetization itself, allowing peer operators to cover expenses and even generate revenue.

 From the point of view of content creators, first, the computational cost of transactions required for setting up and managing revenue sharing can be estimated